-American, British and Canadian Studies, the Journal of the Academic Anglophone Society of Romania, appears biannually in June and December.
+American, British and Canadian Studies appears biannually in June and December.
 It is a peer-reviewed journal that sets out to explore the intersections of culture, technology and the human sciences in the age of electronic information.
-It publishes work by scholars of any nationality on Anglophone Studies, Comparative Literary and Cultural Studies, Postcolonial Theory, Social and Political Science, Anthropology, Area Studies, Multimedia and Digital Arts and related subjects.
+It publishes work by scholars of any nationality on Anglophone Studies, Comparative Literary and Cultural Studies, Anthropology, Area Studies, Multimedia and Digital Arts, Linguistics, Translation Studies and related subjects.
 Articles addressing influential crosscurrents in current academic thinking are particularly welcomed.
 ABC Studies also publishes book reviews and review essays, interviews, work-in-progress, conference reports, research project outlines, notes and comments.

 To maintain an ongoing dialogue with our readers, we alternate commissioned themed issues, where papers are actively commissioned by the special issue editor, with issues featuring unsolicited submissions that address themes of immediate interest to us.
 Calls for papers inviting submissions to the non-commissioned issues are announced via the journal’s web pages and in the journal itself.
 Our primary goal is to bring together in trans-cultural dialogue scholars conducting advanced research in the theoretical humanities.
 As well as offering innovative approaches to influential crosscurrents in recent thinking, the journal seeks to contribute fresh angles to the academic subject of English and promote groundbreaking research across conventional boundaries.
 Within the proposed range of diversity, our major scope is to provide close examinations and lucid analyses of the role and future of the academic institutions at the cutting edge of high-tech.